Fischer Projects: JoEllen Smith murder

-On Wednesday April 10, 1973 the body of twenty-two year old nursing student, JoEllen Smith, was found near the Fischer Projects, between Atlantic and Socrates Streets.
+On Wednesday April 10, 1973, police found the body of 22-year-old nursing student JoEllen Smith near the Fischer Projects, between Atlantic and Socrates Streets.
 She had been missing since Sunday April 8, 1973.
-Police found her she had suffered from four gun shot wounds to the head; it also appeared that she had been sexually assaulted.
-She had entered the community because she had been instructed to aid an elderly patient living within the Fischer Homes.
-Two men were charged with the murder of JoEllen, Steven Berry and Timothy Rudolph, both who had violent arrest records prior to this particular case.
-In light of her murder, her father set up a foundation called the JoEllen Smith Foundation that aided the community, and a hospital was constructed and built in remembrance of her life, called the JoEllen Smith Memorial Hospital.
+Smith suffered from four gun shot wounds to the head and had been sexually assaulted.
+She had attended the Fischer Projects to provide care for an elderly resident.
+Steven Berry and Timothy Rudolph, both of whom had criminal records for violent offences, were charged with Smith's muder.
+It Following her murder, Smith's father set up a foundation called the JoEllen Smith Foundation that aided the community, and a hospital was constructed and built in remembrance of her life, called the JoEllen Smith Memorial Hospital.
 The hospital was demolished in 2016.